myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 Monitoring is your software's constant health check.
 It's about keeping an eye on the essentials — things like disk and memory usage, cache sizes, and queue lengths.
 Think of it as the dashboard in your car, not just warning you when you're running on fumes (or about to crash), but also providing a regular update on the overall health of your system.
 It ensures your software doesn't derail unexpectedly.

-On the flip side, we have performance metrics.
+On the other side of the coin, we have performance metrics.
 This is where you measure your software's horsepower.
 How fast does it handle requests?
-Does it buckle under heavy user traffic, or does it hold its ground?
+Does it yield under the stress of heavy user traffic, or does it hold its ground?
 Performance metrics offer a deep dive into your software's efficiency under various conditions.
 It's like a detailed report card, pinpointing exactly where improvements are needed for your software to perform at its peak.

 In essence, while monitoring, well, monitors your software's day-to-day well-being, performance metrics are your strategic tool for performance optimization and troubleshooting bottlenecks.
 Both are vital, but they serve different roles in the realm of production-ready software.